1. Plane ticket

 3. Visa, authorisation, or port of entry (POE) letter

 Whether it’s called a visa, an authorisation, or a POE letter depends on your destination.
-But the point is to bring the document(s) evidencing your status as a working holiday maker.
-Print out a copy if you were issued a digital version.
+But the point is to bring the document(s) evidencing your status as a working holiday maker with an approved WHV.
+It’s always wise to print a copy if you were issued a digital version.

-If the visa is just a sticker in your passport, then you’re good to go.
+If the visa is just a sticker in your passport or electronically linked to your passport, then you’re good to go.

 4. WHV insurance

 Please note!
 The duration of your insurance contract will affect the duration of your work permit, especially for working holidays in Canada.
-If you want to be issued a 12-month WHV, you must have insurance coverage for the full year.
-If not, you will be issued a shorter WHV and you won’t be able to extend it even if you buy additional insurance coverage.
+You must have insurance coverage for the full duration of your intended stay.
+If not, you will be issued a shorter WHV and you won’t be able to extend it, even if you buy additional insurance coverage.

 5. Proof of funds

-All destinations require proof of funds—you have to show that you can meet your needs for the first few weeks or months while looking for a job or volunteering.
+All WHV destinations require proof of funds—you have to show that you can support yourself for the first few weeks or months while looking for a job.

 6. Additional entry requirements